 cent/scent

-I won’t spend one cent on a bottle of perfume until I know that I love the scent.
+I will spend one cent on a perfume bottle once I love the scent.

 die/dye

-If you accidentally drank a bottle of fabric dye, you might die.
+If you accidentally drink a bottle of fabric dye, you might die.

 flour/flower